iterative/dvc.org/content/docs/tutorials/get-started/experiment-management.md

 branches.
 It provides a way to try different ideas, keep track of them, switch back and forth.
-To find the best performing experiment or track the progress, [project metrics](/doc/command-reference/metrics) are supported in DVC (as described in one of the previous chapters).
+To find the best performing experiment or track the progress, [project metrics](/doc/command-reference/metrics) are supported in DVC (as described in one of the previous sections).

-Let's run evaluate for the latest `bigrams` experiment we created in previous chapters.
+Let's run evaluate for the latest `bigrams` experiment we created earlier.
 It mostly takes just running the `dvc repro`:

 ```dvc
 $ git checkout master